YazZHh/CanalBot/README.md

   * `password` is the password of the qBittorrent Web UI
   * `qb` set the link to the qBittorrent Web UI

+- Now run the script in a screen on your linux server and that's it.
 - If the script crashes, just restart it, it won't re-add episodes, or re-encode episode.

 ## Customisation